Let’s explore what the world will be like in 2100. Who knows, you may still be alive to enjoy it

 What humans crave most is what machines will not be able to provide: love and human connection.

 Whether jobs exist or have disappeared altogether, what seems clear is that we will probably have much more free time in 2100.
 In a society like ours, where careers and jobs play such an essential role in providing us with meaning, social status, and economic worth, there will have to be a total change of mindset, even a new paradigm.
+We will have to find a new meaning in life in a world without work.

 Like Ancient Greeks or wealthy nobles throughout history, we will have to find ways to enjoy all our available leisure time.